Chroogomphus vinicolor: Similar species

 Two other Chroogomphus species with a morphology and coloration similar to C. vinicolor include C. rutilus and C. ochraceous.
 C. vinicolor is most reliably distinguished from these on the basis of having thick-walled cystidia (up to 5–7.5 μm at the widest part).
 The other two species have been separated on the basis of color, with C. ochraceous having brighter colors (yellowish-orange to ochraceous) than C. rutilus.
 Molecular analyses of European and North American collections suggest that C. rutilus is restricted to Europe, C. ochraceous only occurs in North America, and that cap coloration cannot be reliably used for species determination.

 Another nearly identical species is C. jamaicensis, found in the Dominican Republic, Jamaica, and the Greater Antilles.
 It is distinguished microscopically by its slightly smaller spores measuring 17–20 by 4.5–6 μm, cystidia with more uniformly thickened walls up to 5 μm thick, and cuticular hyphae that measure 2–5 μm wide.
 The fruit bodies of C. pseudovinicolor are more robust, with wooly or scaly reddish stems up to 5 cm thick.
 Further, this species tends to produce spore prints that are greener than those of C. vinicolor.
 Another similar-looking species is C. tomentosus.

 Some toxic Cortinarius species are similar in appearance, but can be recognized by their rusty brown spores.

 Habitat and distribution

 The mycorrhizal fungus sometimes fruits singly, but more often in scattered or groups on the ground under pines and other conifers.
 Fruiting usually occurs in the cooler weather of later summer and autumn.
 In coastal California, however, fruiting occurs in winter.
-It is often found near Suillus luteus and Suillus brevipes, and is known to parasitize the mycelium of both those and the truffle-like Rhizopogon species.
+It is often found near Suillus luteus and S. brevipes, and is known to parasitize the mycelium of both those and the truffle-like Rhizopogon species.
 Chroogomphus vinicolor has a widespread range in North America, extending south to Mexico.
 It has also been recorded from the Dominican Republic.